-Performance outcomes Acceptable outcomes Location of the direct vehicular access to the state-controlled road PO1 Any road access location to the state- controlled road from adjacent land does not compromise the safety and efficiency of the state-controlled road .
-AO1.1 Any road access location to the state-controlled road complies with a decision under section 62 of the TIA.
-OR AO1.2 Development does not propose a new or temporary road access location, or a change to the use or operation of an existing permitted road access location to a state-controlled road.
+Location of the direct vehicular access to the state-controlled road road access location to the state-controlled road complies with a order section 62 of the TIA. elopment does not propose a new or temporary road access or a change to the use or operation of an existing permitted road action to a state-controlled road.
+1

 Performance outcomes Acceptable outcomes OR AO1.3 Any proposed road access location for the development is provided from a lower order road where an alternative to the state-controlled road exists.
-OR all of the following acceptable outcomes apply AO1.4 Any new or temporary road access location , or a change to the use or operation of an existing permitted road access location , demonstrates that the development: (1) does not exceed the acceptable level of service of a state-controlled road (2) meets the sight distance requirements outlined in Volume 3, parts 3, 4, 4A, 4B and 4C of the Road planning and design manual, 2nd edition, Department of Transport and Main Roads, 2013 (3) does not exceed the acceptable operation of an intersection with a state-controlled road, including the degree of saturation, delay, queuing lengths and intersection layout (4) is not located within and/or adjacent to an existing or planned intersection in accordance with Volume 3, parts 4, 4A, 4B and 4C of the Road planning and design manual, 2nd edition, Department of Transport and Main Roads, 2013 (5) does not conflict with another property's road access location and operation Editor's Note: To demonstrate compliance with this acceptable outcome, it is recommended a traffic impact assessment be developed in accordance with Chapters 1, 4, 6, 7, 8 and 9 of the Guidelines for assessment of road impacts of development (GARID), Department of Main Roads, 2006, and the requirements of Volume 3, parts 4, 4A, 4B and 4C of the Road planning and design manual, 2nd edition, Department of Transport and Main Roads, 2013, SIDRA analysis or traffic modelling.
+OR all of the following acceptable outcomes apply AO1.4 Any new or temporary road access location , or a change to the use or operation of an existing permitted road access location , demonstrates that the development: does not exceed the acceptable level of service of a state-controlled road meets the sight distance requirements outlined in Volume 3, parts 3, 4, 4A, 4B and 4C of the Road planning and design manual, 2nd edition, Department of Transport and Main Roads, 2013 does not exceed the acceptable operation of an intersection with a state-controlled road, including the degree of saturation, delay, queuing lengths and intersection layout is not located within and/or adjacent to an existing or planned intersection in accordance with Volume 3, parts 4, 4A, 4B and 4C of the Road planning and design manual, 2nd edition, Department of Transport and Main Roads, 2013 does not conflict with another property's road access location and operation.
+Editor's Note: To demonstrate compliance with this acceptable outcome, it is recommended a traffic impact assessment be developed in accordance with Chapters 1, 4, 6, 7, 8 and 9 of the Guidelines for assessment of road impacts of development (GARID), Department of Main Roads, 2006, and the requirements of Volume 3, parts 4, 4A, 4B and 4C of the Road planning and design manual, 2nd edition, Department of Transport and Main Roads, 2013, SIDRA analysis or traffic modelling.
 AND AO1.5 Development does not propose a new road access location to a limited access road.
 Editor's note: Limited access roads are declared by the chief executive under section 54 of the TIA.
 Details can be accessed by contacting the appropriate DTMR regional office.
-Number of road accesses to the state-controlled PO2 The number of road accesses to the state- controlled road maintains the safety and efficiency of the state-controlled road .
+Number of road accesses to the state-controlled road PO2 The number of road accesses to the state- controlled road maintains the safety and efficiency of the state-controlled road.
 AO2.1 Development does not increase the number of road accesses to the state-controlled road.
-AND AO2.2 Where multiple road accesses to the premises exist, access is rationalised to reduce the overall number of road accesses to the state- controlled road.
-AND AO2.3 Shared or combined road accesses_are provided for adjoining land having similar uses to rationalise the overall number of direct accesses to the state-controlled road .
+AND AO2.2 Where multiple road accesses to the premises exist, access is rationalised to reduce the overall number of road accesses to the state-controlled road.
+AND AO2.3 Shared or combined road accesses_are provided for adjoining land having similar uses to rationalise the overall number of direct accesses to the state-controlled road.
 Editor's note: Shared road accesses may require easements to provide a legal point of access for adjacent lots.
 If this is required, then the applicant must register reciprocal access easements on the titles of any lots for the shared access.
-Design vehicle and traffic volume PO3 The design of any road access maintains the safety and efficiency of the state- controlled road .
+Design vehicle and traffic volume PO3 The design of any road access maintains the safety and efficiency of the state-controlled road.
 AO3.1 Any road access meets the minimum standards associated with the design vehicle.
 Editor's note: The design vehicle to be considered is the same as the design vehicle set under the relevant local government planning scheme.
+AND